marinetraffic/mt-ais-toolbox/README.md

 ## Cleaning erroneous or incomplete messages (Cleaning)
 Clean merged data: after merging all AIS messages should go through the filters indicated in the config file.
 These may include: checking validity of movement fields, validity of vessel ID (MMSI), the land mask and others (see **Filters** section below).
-Input and output directories and the filters to be applied are defined on the conifguration file given.
+Input and output directories and the filters to be applied are defined on the configuration file given.
 The cleaning process can be executed by: